 Everything you need to know about the Challenges is found within our website: www.tailonthetrail.org

 .
-If you are already registered, then all you need to do is log into your account and ether fill out or skip the survey and start logging those miles.
+If you are already registered, then all you need to do is log into your account and fill out the survey and start logging those miles.
 If you haven’t signed up, then click the Register button in the top right corner of the page.
 Follow through with the registration and signed waiver.
 Once you have registered, you will receive a confirmation email and your welcome packet will be mailed within one month to the address you provide in your profile.
 After registering, you will always use the Login button at the top right corner of www.tailonthetrail.org

 to access your trail tracker and add logged miles.

 When will I receive my welcome packet and prize incentives?

 Once you register for the challenges and logging your miles on www.tailonthetrail.org

 , a Welcome Letter will be sent to your registered address within several weeks.
 At the completion of each challenge, milestone prizes will be mailed to your registered address if you logged enough miles within the challenge dates to meet the challenge goal.
 Occasionally, prizes are available for early pick-up at the Tail on the Trail events if you are able to attend and any not picked up will be mailed at a later date.